subbu666/Flightfinder-Navigating-Your-Air-Travel-Options/README.md

-# ✈️ Flight Finder - Navigating Your Air Travel Options
+# ✈️ Flight Finder: Navigating Your Air Travel Options

 A full-stack flight booking platform built with the MERN stack, offering a premium flight booking experience with comprehensive role-based access control.
 The application features distinct interfaces for customers, flight operators, and administrators, providing seamless flight search, booking, and management capabilities.